open-telemetry/oteps/text/0088-metric-instrument-optional-refinements.md

 ### Last-value relationship

 Observer instruments have a well-defined _Last Value_ measured by the instrument, that can be useful in defining aggregations.
+The Last Value of an Observer instrument is the value that was captured during the last-completed collection interval, and it is a useful relationship because it is defined without relation to collection interval timing.
+The Last Value of an Observer is determined by the single most-recently completed collection interval--it is not necessary to consider prior collection intervals.
+The Last Value of an Observer is undefined when it is not observed during a collection interval.

-To maintain this property, we impose this requirement: two or more `Observe()` calls with an identical LabelSet during a single Observer callback invocation are treated as duplicates of each other, where the last call to `Observe()` wins.
-(This is also the specified way that `Labels()` treats duplicates for a given label key.)
+To maintain this property, we impose a requirement: two or more `Observe()` calls with an identical LabelSet during a single Observer callback invocation are treated as duplicates of each other, where the last call to `Observe()` wins.

+Based on the Last Value relationship, we can ask and answer questions such as "what is the average last value of a metric at a point in time?".
+Observer instruments define the Last Value relationship without referring to the collection interval and without ambiguity.

+#### Last-value and Measure instruments

-Unlike Observer instruments, Measure instruments do not define the Last Value relationship.
+Measure instruments do not define a Last Value relationship.
 One reason is that [synchronous events can happen simultaneously](https://github.com/open-telemetry/opentelemetry-specification/blob/master/specification/api-metrics.md#time).

-The Last Value relationship refers to values read in a single collection period, whereas with Measure instruments we can define a last-value aggregation.
+For Measure instruments, it is possible to compute an aggregation that computes the last-captured value in a collection interval, but it is potentially not unique and the result will vary depending on the timing of the collection interval.
+For example, a synchronous metric event that last took place one minute ago will appear as the last value for collection intervals one minute or longer, but the last value will be undefined if the collection interval is shorter than one minute.

 ### Aggregating changes to a sum: Rate calculation